CybersecurityAutomationWorkshop/caw2022/index.md

 Schedule is tentatively 9AM-5PM 2-June-2022;
 details are still being worked.

-Feedback from the last workshop recommended spreading the keynotes throughout the day
+Feedback from the last workshop recommended fewer keynotes and spreading the keynotes throughout the day instead of all at kickoff.
-(last time they were all in the kickoff session).
-Although a detailed agenda still needs to be created, the intent will be spread out the keynotes as recommended.
+Keynotes were reduced to 4 and they will be:
+- kickoff
+- just before lunch
+- just after lunch
+- closing

 See [Agenda](./Agenda.md) for more details.